Woman and dog walking on a pet friendly trail in the desert

 Desert Dog Essential #6: First-Aid Tape

-Carrying a good first aid kit goes without saying, but most don’t come with first-aid tape for pets.
-This is just as important as carrying Band-Aids for yourself, and can be picked up at any pet store.
+Carrying a good first aid kit when your hiking in the desert with dogs goes without saying.
+But most don’t come with first-aid tape for pets.
+This is just as important as carrying Band-Aids for yourself.
+And you can order it online, or pick it up at any pet store.

-The tape is self-adhesive and won’t stick to skin or fur, so you won’t cause your pet additional pain while wrapping or unwrapping their injury.
+The tape is self-adhesive and won’t stick to skin or fur.
+So you won’t cause your pet additional pain while wrapping or unwrapping their injury.
+The tape is stretchy, so be sure to apply it as loosely as possible to avoid cutting off the circulation.
+And get your pet the appropriate medical attention as soon as possible.

 READ MORE ⇒ Make A DIY Pet First Aid Kit